 However, they had a concern with using the word experience.
 They view experiential as implying a positive, entertaining experience.
 A “Disney land feeling” as they summarised.
 And that is not what they meant.
 It can be a negative experience.
 Further, they wanted to steer us clear of a notion they disagree with: the experience economy.

 The Experience Economy

 Pine & Gilmore (1998) coined the term experience economy in their HBR article: “Welcome to the Experience Economy“.
-They see staging experiences as a distinct evolution of an economy (see Figure 1).
-A step beyond mere services.
-And where staging experiences is the most differentiated and commands premium pricing.
+They see staging experiences as a step beyond delivering services.
+And that staging experiences is the most differentiated competitive position, commanding premium pricing.